facebook/react/docs/tutorial/tutorial.md

 [View the current code.](https://codepen.io/gaearon/pen/PmmXRE?editors=0010)

-Clicking any of the move links throws an error because `jumpTo` is undefined.
+Clicking any of the move buttons throws an error because `jumpTo` is undefined.
 Let's add a new key to Game's state to indicate which step we're currently viewing.

 First, add `stepNumber: 0` to the initial state in Game's `constructor`: